mrimaenterprises/maneesh.github.io/_pages/about.md

 My research interests lie in the area of multimodal machine learning.
 My recent work has revolved around using vision to make speech recognition models more robust to missing/noisy audio signal.
 I have also recently worked on other NLP applications such as dialog, machine translation and computational social science.

-Prior to CMU, I graduated from the Indian Institute of Technology, Bombay, majoring in Mechanical Engineering.
+Prior to CMU, I graduated from the Indian Institute of Technology, Bombay, majoring in Mechanical Engineering, with a Minor degree in Computer Science.

 News
 ======